Mohinder. P. Sachdeva (M.Sc., Ph.D, LL.B) Professor & HEAD ![]()

 She had also attempted to capture the changing realities among Naga tribes in the era of globalization.
 Her research papers

 had been published in reputed peer-reviewed journals.
 She was instrumental in reviving Visual Anthropology Lab in 2018.
 Her ethnographic films and photo-essays have featured in international platforms like the IUAES Congress 2020 (Croatia),Photo Oxford Festival 2021 (United Kingdom), Visual Ethnography journal(Italy).
-Currently she is also holding the position of Assistant Director, Centre for Himalayan Studies, University of Delhi.
+Currently she is also holding the position of Joint Director, Centre for Tribal Studies, University of Delhi.
 Full CV

 | ||